Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

-Located prominently in the center of Valletta on the island of Malta is one of the finest examples of Baroque architecture, and one of the most beautiful cathedrals in all of Europe.
+Located prominently in the center of Valletta on the island of Malta is one of the most beautiful cathedrals in all of Europe and one of the finest examples of Baroque architecture in the world.
 Built in the 16th century as a church for the Knights of St John, the cathedral today is a monument to the fascinating history of this small Mediterranean island.

 Grateful for the efforts of the Knights and the people of Malta, the Catholic Church bestowed upon them huge monetary gifts, which were used to build a new capital city.
 Thus, the city Valletta was born, and named after the hero of the siege, Knight Jean Parisot de Valette.

 Fearing that the Ottomans would someday return to Malta, Valletta was built as a fortress with high thick walls to protect the city.
 And in the most prominent position in the center of the new city was to be the site for the new church, named St John’s Cathedral after the Knights of St John and their patron saint, John the Baptist.

 The cathedral itself is a stunning work of art, not that one can tell this from the exterior.
 But don’t let the simple façade of the outside deter you from going inside, this cathedral is simply amazing.
 Virtually every square inch of the interior is adorned in gold, silver, marble and color.

 The nave, or main body of the church, is an impressive 15 meters wide and 53 meters in length with chapels on either side.
 There are nine chapels in total, and eight of them are dedicated to one of the different langues of the Order of the Knights.
 In simple terms the langue represents the various national origins of the members of the Knights of St John.
 There is one for Italy, one for Germany, France and so on.
 Each chapel is in itself a masterpiece of Baroque art.

 - The Chapel of the Langue of Castile, Leon and Portugal